Patient Service Coordinator Visa Sponsorship Jobs in Louisiana

 WORK EXPERIENCE

-Required – 2 years of related healthcare or customer service experience.
+Required - 3 years of clinical experience.

 KNOWLEDGE SKILLS AND ABILITIES (KSAs)

-- Proficiency in using computers, software, and web-based applications.
+- Proficiency in using computers, software, and web-based applications, including Share point, Microsoft Excel, and Word.

 JOB DUTIES

-- Adapts behavior to the specific needs of the patient population, ensuring respect for privacy, appropriate introduction methods, tailored explanations of services or procedures, and clear communication regarding permissions and procedure details.
+- Adapts behavior to the specific patient population, including but not limited to respect for privacy, method of introduction to the patient, adapting explanation of services or procedures to be performed, requesting permissions and communication style.

-- Performs other related duties as assigned.
+- Performs other related duties as required.

 The above statements describe the general nature and level of work only.
 They are not an exhaustive list of all required responsibilities, duties, and skills.
 Other duties may be added, or this description amended at any time.